Back to Colorado

 Passed [*]

-Plain English: The amendment changes Colorado law to allow minors under 18 years old to change their name without having to give public notice, which was previously required.
+Plain English: The amendment changes Colorado law to allow minors under 18 years old to change their name without having to give public notice, which is usually required.

-• Adds a new section (3.5) in the Colorado Revised Statutes that allows petitioners under 18 years of age to file for a name change without giving public notice as required by existing law.
+• Adds a new section (3.5) to the Colorado Revised Statutes that allows petitioners under 18 years of age to file for a name change without giving public notice as normally required by law.

-• The amendment text does not specify all details about how this change will be implemented or enforced, such as specific procedures or exceptions.
+• The amendment text does not specify all details about how this exception will be implemented or what other requirements might still apply to minors changing their names.

 L.002